maujpok/maujpok/README.md

 ### Hi there!
-I'm Mauricio Portillo 👋
+I'm Mauricio Portillo, Full Stack Developer 👋

-I'm a full stack developer and write these lines from Córdoba, Argentina.

-I'm a programmer passionate about new technologies, seeking at all times to incorporate new knowledge to be at the forefront of the IT world.

 💡 I'm passionate about clean code, good practices, SOLID principles, developing quick reading and understanding code, which facilitate the scalability of the project.